zju3dv/eval-vislam/README.md

 Arguments:
   <groundtruth>   Path to sequence folder, e.g. ~/VISLAM-Dataset/A0.
   <input>         SLAM camera trajectory file in TUM format(timestamp[s] px py pz qx qy qz qw).
-  <has inertial>  Set to 1 for VI-SLAM, set to 0 for V-SLAM.
+  <has inertial>  Set to 1 for VISLAM, set to 0 for VSLAM.
 ```

 ### Robustness